 Although clothed and with shoes, we recreate a footrace at the original stadium at Nemea.
 Professor Taber did retain from ancient times, however, the threat that cheaters would be beaten.
 Click here to see photos from previous tours.

 We once had a student who obstinately decided she wasn't going to do any laundry in the hotel sink, and so brought with her 20+ shirts, 20+ changes of underwear, etc. It all fit into one (mammoth) suitcase, and although she is of hearty Alaskan stock, she regularly needed the help of others in the group when it came to negotiating stairs and the like.
 (Ramps are oddly rare in Greece.)
-Don't let this happen to you.
+Don't let such stubbornness happen to you.

 It will be hot and dry in Greece this time of year, with temperatures sometimes reaching in excess of 100°F degrees.
 Rarely will the daytime highs be below 90°F, and rarer still is summer rain.
 (The predominant summer weather pattern for southern Europe is a southerly wind, which means that the air is coming from the Sahara.)
 It is a good idea to select clothing that will be loose and comfortable.
 You will have to do your own laundry by hand in the hotel sinks, and clothing will dry quickly in the hot summer air.
 This is easier than it sounds, especially if you choose your clothes with this in mind.
 (Denim, for example, takes longer to dry.)